 The realisation that fungi are closer to animals than plants is, however, only one of a number of remarkable facts to emerge in the past few decades.
 It is now becoming apparent that these organisms, which often cannot be seen with the naked eye and spend vast parts of their life cycle underground or inside plants and animals, are responsible for incredibly important processes; these include global cycling of nutrients, carbon sequestration, and even the prevention of desertification in some drought-prone regions of the world.
-Fungi also underpin products and processes that we rely heavily on in aspects of everyday life, from critical drugs (including statins, the class of medication used to lower blood cholesterol), to synthesis of biofuels, to cleaning up the environment through bioremediation.
+Fungi also underpin products and processes that we rely heavily on in aspects of everyday life, from critical drugs (including statins, the class of medication used to treat high blood pressure) to synthesis of biofuels and cleaning up the environment through to bioremediation.
 Some have multiple uses, for example species of Penicillium have uses as diverse as in antibiotics, the synthesis of third-generation contraceptive pills and cheese production.
 The global market in edible mushrooms is also huge and increasing.

 But some species of fungi can wreak havoc.
 Many gardeners will know only too well the problems with rusts, wilts and mildews caused by certain species of fungi, and throughout the world there is significant concern related to the spread of fungal pathogens that are devastating crops and wild plant communities – a threat which seems to be increasing with climate change.
 Understanding the pathogenicity, hosts and methods of spread of fungal pathogens is of critical importance to global biosecurity.

 In devising this volume, Kew has worked extensively in global partnership to pull together leading mycological researchers from across the world to provide an up-to-date synthesis of our current knowledge of the state of the world’s fungi.